 Dig Smarter.
 Dig Safer.

-Hydro excavation, also known as daylighting or potholing, uses pressurized water and powerful industrial vacuum systems to safely expose underground utilities, subsurface structures, and buried infrastructure without mechanical digging.
-No backhoe teeth, no guesswork, and no costly strikes.
-It’s the fastest, safest, and most accurate excavation method available, and it’s how Oregon’s most experienced contractors protect their projects, crews, and schedules.
+Mid-State Industrial Service provides hydro excavation, also known as daylighting or potholing, throughout Oregon.
+Using pressurized water and powerful industrial vacuum systems, we safely expose underground utilities, subsurface structures, and buried infrastructure without mechanical digging.

 What Is Hydro Excavation?